ABZ-Aaron/DataEngineerZoomCamp/README.md

 # Data Engineering ZoomCamp

-I'm partaking in a Data Engineering [Bootcamp / Zoomcamp](https://github.com/DataTalksClub/data-engineering-zoomcamp) and will be tracking my progress here.
-I can't promise these notes will be neat and tidy, but I hope they can help anyone who is working through this bootcamp.
+I am partaking in a Data Engineering [Bootcamp / Zoomcamp](https://github.com/DataTalksClub/data-engineering-zoomcamp) and will be tracking my progress here.

-I'll aim to document any problems or errors I come across during my journey, and describe concepts that I found tricky.

 Each week I'll work through a series of [videos](https://youtube.com/playlist?list=PL3MmuxUbc_hJed7dXYoJw8DoCuVHhGEQb) and follow this up with homework exercises.

 ## The Task

 The goal is to develop a data pipeline following the architecture below.
-We will be looking at New York City Taxi data!
+We will be looking at New York City Taxi data.

 <img src="https://github.com/ABZ-Aaron/DataEngineerZoomCamp/blob/master/images/arch_1.jpg" width=60% height=60%>